antonidag/myblog/content/en/posts/benchmark-for-each/index.md

 ---

 ## Background
-Benchmark on For, Javascript & Liquid template.
-There is a bit of noise around how performant the Logic App for loop really is, Looping over an array and preforming operations on each item, is a quite common task.

-We will conduct a benchmark between the Logic Apps,  action, inorder to get more insight on how the different methods perform.
+There are a lot of material on how to optimize your Logic App to perform better, for instance  is a bit of noise around how performant the Logic App for loop really is, for instance this blog [post](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/using-inline-code-instead-of-a-foreach-loop-for-better/ba-p/3369587) from Microsoft explaining that you should use Inline Code instead of the For Each action, therefor in this blog post we will conduct a benchmark between the Logic Apps actions For Each, Filter Array and Inline code inorder to get more insight on how the different actions performs!

 ## Exploring options For loops
 Loop over an array of elements is one of bread and butter when it comes programming, in Logic Apps this is normally perform by the [For each](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-loops?tabs=consumption#foreach-loop) action.
 But there are many ways to interact with a collection such as [Inline code](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-add-run-inline-code?tabs=consumption), [Liquid Transformation](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-enterprise-integration-liquid-transform?tabs=consumption), [Data Operations](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-perform-data-operations?tabs=consumption) and even [Expressions](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference).
-Some of mentions actions are more limited and others are more free on what you can do, so depending on the operation you would like to perform some method might more suitable than others.
+Some of methods mention are more limited and others are more free on what you can do, so depending on the logic you would like to implement some method might more suitable than others.
-For example if you would like to filter an collection based on property the Filter Actions is a good option, if you would like to reverse the order of in an array you can simply use the `reverse` [Expression](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference#reverse).
+For example if you would like to filter an collection based on property the Filter action is a good option, but if you would like to reverse an array you can simply use the `reverse` [Expression](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference#reverse).

 ### For Each
 This action allows you loop over a collection, by default iterations will run at the same time in parallel.
 There are limitation related to the For Each action depending on if you run Logic App Consumption or Standard.
 The devil is in the details, but generally the For Each can only loop over 100,000 items and the concurrency is by default set to `20` and with a max at `50`.
 Read more about the limitation [here](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-limits-and-config?tabs=consumption#looping-debatching-limits).